zyedidia/micro/runtime/help/help.md

 Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.

+*Press CtrlQ to quit, and CtrlS to save.*

+If you want to see all the keybindings press CtrlE and type `help keybindings`.

+See the next section for more information about documentation and help.

 ### Accessing more help

 Micro has a built-in help system much like Vim's (although less extensive).